elsonidoq/fito/README.md

 Extra features:
 * `as_operation` Decorator that turns any function into a subclass of `Operation`
-* `DataStore.autosaved`: Decorator to turn automatic cache for any function.
+* `DataStore.autosaved`: Decorator to turn automatic caching on any function.
 Creates an operation out of the function and the data store is used for caching the results.
-So you can cheaply cache the results either in mongodb or in the file system.

 A small example is worth
 ```